-3. With reference to item 3(b) of the Ordinary Business above, Mr Goh Kian Chee will, upon re-election as a Director of the Company, remain as a member of the Audit and Risk Committee, Nominating Committee, Remuneration Committee and SOS Committee.
-Mr Goh is considered a Non-Executive and Independent Director of the Company.

-Key information on Mr Goh is found on pages 8 and 137 to 141 of the Annual Report 2020.

-4. With reference to item 3(c) of the Ordinary Business above, Mr Hoh Weng Ming will, upon election as a Director of the Company, remain as a member of the Exco.

-Key information on Mr Hoh is found on pages 8 and 137 to 141 of the Annual Report 2020.

-5. The Ordinary Resolution set out in item 5 of the Special Business above, if passed, will empower the Directors of the Company from the date of the Meeting until the next AGM (unless such authority is revoked or varied at a general meeting) to issue shares and/or make or grant Instruments that might require shares to be issued up to a number not exceeding 100% of the total number of issued shares, excluding treasury shares and subsidiary holdings, of the Company, of which up to 20% may be issued other than on a pro rata basis to shareholders.
+1. With reference to item 2 of the Ordinary Business above, the Directors' Fees of \$192,000 for FY 2022 will be payable upon approval of the shareholders at the Meeting.
+The structure of fees payable to Directors for FY 2022 can be found on page 25 of the Annual Report 2022.
+2. With reference to item 3(a) of the Ordinary Business above, Mr Goh Kian Chee will, upon re-election as a Director of the Company, remain as the Chairman of the Nominating Committee, and a member of the Audit and Risk Committee, Remuneration Committee and SOS Committee.
+Mr Goh is considered independent by the Board.
+Detailed information on Mr Goh is found on pages 7 and 144 to 147 of the Annual Report 2022.
+3. With reference to item 3(b) of the Ordinary Business above, Mr Hoh Weng Ming will, upon re-election as a Director of the Company, remain as a member of the Executive Committee.
+Detailed information on Mr Hoh is found on pages 8 and 144 to 147 of the Annual Report 2022.
+4. The Ordinary Resolution set out in item 5 of the Special Business above, if passed, will empower the Directors of the Company from the date of the Meeting until the next AGM (unless such authority is revoked or varied at a general meeting) to issue shares and/or make or grant Instruments that might require shares to be issued up to a number not exceeding 50% of the total number of issued shares, excluding treasury shares and subsidiary holdings, of the Company, of which up to 20% may be issued other than on a pro rata basis to shareholders.
 The aggregate number of shares which may be issued under this Ordinary Resolution will be calculated based on the total number of issued shares, excluding treasury shares and subsidiary holdings, of the Company at the time that this Ordinary Resolution is passed, after adjusting for new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares.